The Fear of God (3)

 Doing the Law

 The Law of God is not a burden to be grudgingly learned and obeyed.
-It is, rather, the very source of full and abundant life to all who delight in it (Lev.
+Instead, it marks the course of full and abundant life to all who delight in it (Lev.
 8.1-5).
-They who fear the Lord, nurture and manifest that fear by delighting in His Law.
+They who fear the Lord will nurture and manifest that fear by delighting in His Law.
 Loving God and fearing Him thus go hand in hand, through the joyful, consistent, increasing study and practice of the holy and righteous and good Law of God.

 2. What could you do, starting today, to begin delighting in the Law of God, so that the Spirit can work within you to will and do of God’s good pleasure?